 In 2015 Amazon Business launched in the US, aiming to do for B2B what it had already perfected for ordinary customers.
 By 2018 it was live in eight countries including the UK, France, Germany, Japan and India, sending alarm bells ringing at established distributors and retailers in everything from office products to medical supplies.

 The emergence of Amazon’s B2B offering has the potential to reinvent known industry standards and lift customer expectations, potentially leaving existing players behind through a combination of leading CX and network scale.
 But what does it mean for the global and rapidly growing B2B electronic components market, with a value in the hundreds of billions and growing, driven by ever-increasing demand for smartphones, laptops and more?
-In disrupting the market, could Amazon Business sound the death knell for existing players – even threatening the top four: Avnet, Arrow Electronics, WPG holdings and Future Electronics Inc, who between them boast over 80% of the market share?
+In disrupting the market, could Amazon Business sound the death knell for existing players – even threatening the top five: Avnet, Arrow Electronics, WPG holdings, RS Components and Future Electronics Inc, who between them boast over 80% of the market share?